 Even though it was in the middle of winter , that night was quite gloomy as the sky was cloudy and the tapestry of clouds were enshrouding the full moon like a curtain hiding a pretty woman.
 The number of guests had expectedly increased , but the eerie vibes were still with the funeral.
 The chants of monk had cast a pall over the people at the modern hall of temple.
 It was so depressing as I had to attend each night of Darika's funeral until next week.

 I and a few friends sat at the corner of the hall.
 Its dim light made it look like our temporary sanctuary .
 We were blabbering to distract ourselves from this macabre funeral.
-Suddenly, Dam nudged and talked to me with shaken voice that he saw someone near Darika's coffin.
+Suddenly, Dam nudged and talked to me in a shaken voice that he saw someone near Darika's coffin.
 I and another friend looked at his pointed direction but found nothing.
 Dam swore that there was a woman's lower body behind the easel of the deceased's photo ,even it disappeared in the wink of an eye .Wittaya teased him that his delusion might have stemmed from his lack of sleep.

 The howls of dogs suddenly appeared near our spot like the classic horror films.
 We stared frighteningly at one another and looked around.
 Suddenly the light went out , the guests were panic-stricken.
 It was our duty to look for the technician who might be relishing the drinks with the undertaker and some peers near the hall as their routines during funerals.
 No sooner had we stepped out of the hall than a woman's shriek briskly emerged from outside of the building.
 Some guests yowled in bewilderment.
 Many rose to their feet but still dared not to run out of the hall.